rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/create-debug-environment.md

 5. Open a terminal from the IDE, click the hamburger menu in the VS code editor and click **Terminal > New Terminal**.

-5. After you make the required changes, to restart your executable using catkin build recipe, type `restart-deployment-executable` in the terminal.
+6. After you make the required changes, to restart your executable using catkin build recipe, type `restart-deployment-executable` in the terminal.
 It takes few minutes to restart and the updated changes are reflected in the deployment.

 ![IDE](/images/core-concepts/deployments/update-ide.png?classes=border,shadow&width=50pc)

+7. If you want to add the changes to your version control system like git, do the following.

+    a.
+Install git by running `apt-get install git` in the terminal if you are using a ubuntu machine or use `apk add git` if you are using alpine.

+    b.
+Run the git commands to add and commit your changes.

+    c.
+Push your changes to the version control system.

+{{%notice note%}}
+When you try to push your changes through the terminal, it prompts you to enter your git authorization token.
+Ensure that you have the token handy while trying to push your changes.
+{{%/notice%}}